-Not necessarily.
-Trademark infringement only occurs when there is a likelihood of confusion.**

-# Seen 2018/11/22

-Not necessarily.
-Trademark infringement only occurs when there is a likelihood of confusion.
-Merely referring to a trademark isn’t infringement.
-Indeed, you might need to refer to a trademark when describing a good or service.
+Reference to a trademark isn’t infringement.
+For example, you might need to refer to a trademark when describing a good or service.
 The doctrine of “nominative fair use” permits this kind of use, so long as the trademark isn’t used more than is necessary.